a8m/doqmentdb/README.md

     });
   });
 });
-// ##Note: the order is importatnt, this example order:
+// ##Note: the order is important, this example order:
 // `createdAt()`, `updatedAT()`, `hash/bcrypt()`, and then the `.create` operation will called
 ```
 ##post